Tech Tips

 Formatting

 First, determine if you care about formatting changes.
 If not, uncheck the formatting box.
-If someone changes the font for the entire document, you’ll get a constant stream of “Author Name, Formatted: Font: Font Name” down the side of the document.
+If someone changes the font for the entire document, you’ll get a constant stream of “Author Name, Formatted: Font: Font Name” down the side of your screen when trying to read your redline in word.

 Compare formatting, redline legal documents